 Unequal amounts of thin ice (ice or snow should be avoided at all times), other contamination or damage can and will result in uneven air flow separation between both wings and on the wing itself too.

-Particularly so with high winged aircraft, as they usually have some dihedral and during a slip or skip one wing has a higher effective AOA resulting in that wing stalling before the other.
+Particularly so with low winged aircraft, as they usually have some dihedral and during a slip or skip one wing has a higher effective AoA resulting in that wing stalling before the other.

 In a turn, climbing and descending too, the wings each have a different angle of attack.
 Thus, if the stall is approached during turning maneuvers one wing will stall before the other.

 Climbing turns: the higher wing will stall first.
 Decending turns: the lower wing stalls first.
 The last one is a common occurrence during traffic pattern operations as the turn from downwind to base and final are decending left (usually) turns, close to the ground with no room to recover from the wing drop.

 When flaps are not properly adjusted or build to the same dimensions and form, the angle of attack between the wings will be different the moment the flaps are extended.
 You will notice a roll tendency too.
 If the aircraft wants to roll to the left, the right flap has a greater deflection and creates a larger AoA on the right wing or vice verse on the left wing.

 When flaps are extended the curvature of the wing increases, due to this, the wing will stall at a lower angle of attack as the air will not flow around the wing so easily.
 With flaperons the whole wing will stall compared to normal flaps, resulting in an early wing drop.

 The application of engine power during the approach to stall results in an increased airflow over the inboard sections of the wing and this causes a delayed separation of the airflow compared to the outboard sections where the ailerons are located.
 The outboard section stalls before the inboard does and if an asymmetry exists between the wings the wingdrop will be even more pronounced.